 On June 25, 2017 the Hanoi People’s Committee hosted a major investment promotion conference themed “Hanoi 2017: Investment Co-operation and Development”.
 At the event, top national leaders, authorised government agencies, diplomatic missions, international organisations, and foreign and local firms all came together to foster business and investment opportunities in the capital city.

-On the occasion, a memorandum of understanding (MoU) was signed between the Hanoi People’s Committee and KinderWorld Education Group, which is the largest system of international schools in Vietnam, to promote international educational projects.
+On the occasion, a memorandum of understanding (MoU) was signed between the Hanoi People’s Committee and KinderWorld International Group, which is the largest system of international schools in Vietnam, to promote international educational projects.

 The MoU was to broaden KinderWorld’s investments in Hanoi with the development of three flagship projects – the Singapore International Super School, the Pegasus Smart Uni-City, and the Outward Bound Vietnam (OBV) and Eco-Tourism Project – at an estimated investment of $100 million.
 These investments underline the company’s core missions of improving general education, vocational skills, life skills, and English competency training for officers, teachers, and students in local schools around the city.

-On the same day, the chairman of KinderWorld Education Group, Ricky Tan, was honoured with the “For the Cause of the Capital City Development” medal by the committee for his contributions to the development of the city over the years through a range of charitable activities and scholarships.
+On the same day, the chairman of KinderWorld International Group, Ricky Tan, was honoured with the “For the Cause of the Capital City Development” medal by the committee for his contributions to the development of the city over the years through a range of charitable activities and scholarships.

-Singapore’s KinderWorld Education Group dropped anchor in Vietnam in 2000.
+Singapore’s KinderWorld International Group dropped anchor in Vietnam in 2000.
 The first pre-school in Ho Chi Minh City was opened in April 2000 by Lee Hsien Loong, Former Deputy Prime Minister, who is currently Singapore’s prime minister.

 Chairman of KinderWorld